dananderson/cassandra-test/README.md

 These work items are being considered for Cassandra Test.

 - Publish artifacts on Maven Central.
-- Add a matrix of driver version, cassandra version and java version to the CI build.
 - README.md docs for each module.
 - Wiki documentation.
 - Create an examples project.